syzgod/webdevproject1/README.md

 Something very new for me: "mix-blend-mode: multiply;" - probably I'm not alone.

-Also learning that Flexbox itself add a basic margin so resetting all the margins before we use flexbox can be very useful.
+Also learning that Flexbox itself adds a basic margin, so resetting all the margins before we use flexbox can be very useful.

 ### Continued development